awsdocs/iam-user-guide/doc_source/console.md

 **Important**
 We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones\.
 Instead, adhere to the [best practice of using the root user only to create your first IAM user](best-practices.md#create-iam-users)\.
 Then securely lock away the root user credentials and use them to perform only a few account and service management tasks\.
 To view the tasks that require you to sign in as the root user, see [AWS Tasks That Require Root User](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.
 For a tutorial on how to set up an administrator for daily use, see [Creating Your First IAM Admin User and Group](getting-started_create-admin-group.md)\.

-To access the root user sign\-in page, you must enter the root user email address on the main sign\-in page\.
-Then, you can enter your password on this page\.
+To access the root user sign\-in page, you must choose **Root user** and enter the root user email address on the main sign\-in page\.
+Then you can enter your password on this page\.

 **Root User Sign\-in Page**